mk-fg/python-libraptorq/README.rst

 Command-line script
 '''''''''''''''''''

+Note: it's just an example/testing script to run and check if module works with specific parameters or see how to use it, don't rely on it as a production tool or anything like that.

-To encode file, with 50% extra symbols (resulting indivisible data chunks to be stored/transmitted intact or lost entirely) and 30% of total from these (K required symbols + X repair symbols) dropped (just for testing purposes) before saving them to "setup.py.enc"::
+To encode file, with 50% extra symbols (resulting indivisible data chunks to be stored/transmitted intact or lost entirely) and 30% of total from these (K required symbols + X repair symbols) dropped (for testing purposes) before saving them to "setup.py.enc"::

   % ./rq --debug encode -s16 -m200 --repair-symbols-rate 0.5 --drop-rate 0.3 setup.py setup.py.enc